Arianee/docs/docs/ArianeeJS.md

 #### Result
 `promise` returns `object`: ArianeeWalletBuilder object - The arianee instance with the choosen network `
->*Be careful. connectToProtocol is asynchronous.
+>*Be careful. init is asynchronous.
 You need to use await or a promise.*

 #### Example
 ```
 const arianeeLib = new Arianee();
-const arianee = await arianeeLib.connectToProtocol("testnet");
+const arianee = await arianeeLib.init("testnet");
 ```